Options For Youth-victorville Charter

 Students by Grade

-The diversity score of Options For Youth-victorville Charter is 0.76, which is more than the diversity score at state average of 0.64.
+The diversity score of Options For Youth-victorville Charter is 0.57, which is less than the diversity score at state average of 0.63.
 The school's diversity has stayed relatively flat over five school years.

 State Level (CA)

 Overall Testing Rank

 Reading/Language Arts Test Scores (% Proficient)

 Two or more races

 School Statewide Testing

 Source: 2020-2021 (latest school year available) National Center for Education Statistics (NCES), CA Dept. of Education